DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/02_how-to-guides/how-to-get-transaction-information.md

 ```

 [[info]]
-| Be aware that you need to connect to a `nodeos` instance that enables history API plugin to query transaction information.
+| Be aware that you need to connect to a `dcdnode` instance that enables history API plugin to query transaction information.